 Now, it's true that some individuals just can’t change the amount of butt wink they experience.
 This is due to anatomy issues, where the femur only has so much available range of motion.
 Meaning that deep squats just wouldn’t be best for them.

 However, it's crucial to note that most individuals experience this butt wink simply due to mobility issues.
 With the most common issue being a lack of sufficient ankle mobility.

-To see this, just look at two recent papers (here and here) that analyzed the effect of ankle mobility on the squat.
 Both papers found that when the ankle mobility in subjects was put in a restricted condition to simulate poor ankle mobility, there was:

 When compared to subjects who were unrestricted in their ankle mobility during the squat.